JuliaStats/MixedModels.jl/docs/src/bootstrap.md

 ## Distributed Computing and the Bootstrap

-Earlier versions of mixed models supported a multi-threaded bootstrap via the `use_threads` kwarg.
+Earlier versions of MixedModels.jl supported a multi-threaded bootstrap via the `use_threads` keyword argument.
 However, with improved BLAS multithreading, the Julia-level threads often wound up competing with the BLAS threads, leading to no improvement or even a worsening of performance when `use_threads=true`.
 Nonetheless, the bootstrap is a classic example of an [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) problem and so we provide a few convenience methods for combining results computed separately.
 In particular, there are `vcat` and an optimized `reduce(::typeof(vcat))` methods for `MixedModelBootstrap` objects.